scottymcraig/CEHv10StudyGuide/4 - Sniffing and Evasion.md

 - Port security can slow this down, but doesn't always stop it
 - MAC Spoofing makes the switch send  all packets to your address instead of the intended one until the CAM table is updated with the real address again
 - **IRDP Spoofing** - hacker sends ICMP Router Discovery Protocol messages advertising a malicious gateway
-- **DNS Poisioning** - changes where machines get their DNS info from, allowing attacker to redirect to malicious websites
+- **DNS Poisoning** - changes where machines get their DNS info from, allowing attacker to redirect to malicious websites

 ### <u>Sniffing Tools</u>